brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 6/Ephesians 6 12 bht.md

 # Ephesians 6:12 Commentary Help Text

 ## BHT:
-Our wrestling is not merely a physical battle against human opponents, but it extends far beyond that.
-We face a spiritual conflict against the rulers, powers, and world-rulers of darkness.
-These are not earthly adversaries, but rather the evil spiritual armies that oppose us.
-They are like wicked spirits lurking in the heavenly places, always seeking to imitate and corrupt the work of God.
-The Christian journey is one of constant warfare against these forces, and we must be equipped with the panoply of God, the spiritual armor, to withstand their attacks.
+Our wrestling is not merely a physical battle against human opponents or our own sinful desires.
+It is a spiritual warfare against the powerful rulers and forces of darkness that operate in the heavenly realm.
+We must not underestimate the strength and cunning of these wicked spirits, who seek to hinder our faith, love, and holiness.
+Therefore, we must be strong in the Lord, equipping ourselves with the spiritual armor provided by God, ready to stand firm against the schemes of the enemy.

 ## Choicest Commentary Quotes:
 ### Henry Alford: